 The library makes no warranties of any kind, neither expressed nor implied, for the Internet access it is providing.
 The library is not responsible for lost or corrupted data due to network or hardware failure or power loss, or due to the activities of others.
 The library is not responsible for lost or corrupted data due to viruses, or other detrimental code or programs.
 Users of electronic mail, online banking, social networking sites or any other online activity should make all efforts to protect their privacy and secure all usernames, passwords, or other information they deem private.
 Patrons should log out of public Internet stations before they leave the station.
 There is no guarantee that WCPL or its staff can protect the user's privacy at library computers.
 Ultimate responsibility for resolution of problems related to the invasion of the user's privacy or loss of data rest with the user.
 WCPL assumes no liability for loss of damage to the user's data or for any damage or injury arising from invasion of the user's privacy.
-The library will not be responsible for the accuracy, nature, or quality of information gathered through library-provided Internet access.
-The library will not be responsible for the accuracy is not resolution of problemation gathered through library-provided Internet access.
-The library will not be responsible for the accuracy.
+The library will not be responsible for the accuracy, nature, or quality of information stored on library diskettes, hard drives, or servers; nor for the accuracy, nature, or quality of information gathered through library-provided Internet access.
+The library will not be responsible for unauthorized financial obligations resulting from library-provided access to the Internet.